 As beautiful and selfless as his vision was, carrying it out simply wouldn’t have been possible without the efforts of others.
 Stephen’s parents Mario and Franci brought his “Legacy of Hope” to life and have relied on a dedicated group of friends, board members, and volunteers to help build and oversee the foundation that bears his name.

 The organization continues to offer post-secondary scholarships to current year high school graduates who are survivors of cancer in the states of Colorado and Montana, and has awarded over 80 of these since its inception.
+This helps those who may already be struggling with other loans and securing their student finance to live their dreams and achieve their goals.

 To learn more about how you can help support the Stephen T. Marchello Foundation, please visit their website.